NordicHPC/sonar/doc/HOWTO-DAEMON.md

 The daemon is a multi-threaded system that performs system sampling, communicates with the sink, and handles signals and lock files.

+If no other data sink is specified, the daemon prints output on stdout and reads control messages from stdin, see later sections.

 ## CONFIG FILE

 The config file is an ini-type file.
 Blank lines and lines starting with '#' are ignored.
 Each